MultiTooSite Logo MultiTooSite

 Frequently Asked Questions

 Recycled asphalt performs well for driveways, parking lots, and rural roads.
-Modern RAP mixes with 20-30% recycled content perform similarly to virgin asphalt.
-Higher percentages (50%+) work best for base courses or when stabilized with emulsion or virgin binder.
+Modern RAP mixes with 20-30% recycled content perform similarly to virgin asphalt for many applications.